Canon D60 vs Sony A900

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D60 and the A900 have been discontinued, but can regularly be found used on eBay.
+Both the D60 and the A900 have been discontinued, but can regularly be found used on ebay.
 The D60 was replaced by the Canon 10D, while the A900 was followed by the Sony A99.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the D60 and A900 can be found, respectively, in the Canon D60 Manual (free pdf) or the online Sony A900 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon D60 or the Sony A900 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.